DCgov/opendatadc-opendataSiteSamples/README.md

     102 x 102 for Medallions
     800 x 500 for Featured Image

-    Row Banners are subjective, but larger is better.
-Sites are responsive so we've used 5300x1800 and 2100x400.
+    Row banner images are subjective, but larger is better.
+Sites are responsive so we've used 5300 x 1800 and 2100 x 400.

-{INCLUDE ESRI STORY MAP TEMPLATES?}
+<b>{INCLUDE ESRI STORY MAP TEMPLATES?}</b>

 How to Use
 ----------